marafathussain/ML_book_easy/chapters/chapter1.md

 Despite initial success, expert systems had fatal flaws:

 **1. Knowledge acquisition bottleneck**: Building an expert system required interviewing experts and manually encoding their knowledge into rules, a slow, expensive process.
-Experts often couldn't articulate their reasoning ("I just know").
+Experts often could not articulate their reasoning ("I just know").

 **2. Brittleness**: Expert systems worked only within their narrow domain.
-MYCIN couldn't diagnose viral infections because it knew nothing about viruses.
+MYCIN could not diagnose viral infections because it knew nothing about viruses.
 Slight variations broke systems.

-**3. Inability to learn**: Unlike machine learning, expert systems didn't improve with experience.
+**3. Inability to learn**: Unlike machine learning, expert systems did not improve with experience.
 Every new rule had to be manually added.

 **4. Maintenance nightmare**: As rule bases grew (some systems had thousands of rules), maintaining consistency became impossible.
 Rules contradicted each other.
 Updating one rule required checking effects on all others.